-Detour: Havnnes - Norway's northernmost preserved trading post from Rotsund, while Uløybukt is on the eastern side and is a 30-minute trip by ferry.
+Havnnes and Uløybukt.
+Havnnes is located on the southend of the island, a short ferry ride from Rotsund, while Uløybukt is on the eastern side and is a 30-minute trip by ferry.
 There is no road between these two communities.
-You can park your car at the ferry pier on the mainland and explore the island on foot or bring your car and spend some time exploring the island.
-There are several marked hiking trails on the island and it's also a popular destination for off-piste skiing.
+You can park your car at the ferry pier on the mainland and explore the island on foot or bring your car and spend some time